In Assembly, AAP MLA suggests creating 'NDMC police' for New Delhi area, another force under Delhi govt for rest of city | Politics

 Former minister and Seemapuri MLA Rajendra Pal Gautam raised the issue of alleged growing drug abuse and deteriorating law and order situation in Delhi, through a calling attention motion.

+Participating in the debate, Social Welfare minister Raj Kumar Anand also alleged that the Centre and LG have failed to maintain law and order in Delhi, and claimed the juvenile crime rate in the city was the highest in the country.

-He said the AAP government will ensure proper law and order situation in the city, once the Delhi Police comes under control of the city government.
+He said the AAP government will ensure a proper law-and-order situation in the city, once the Delhi Police comes under the control of the city government.

-The session, was adjourned indefinitely after the debates on law and order issue.
-The three day session that begun on Monday was extended for a day, by the Speaker Ram Niwas Goel on Wednesday.
+The session was adjourned indefinitely after the debates on the law and order issue.
+The three-day session that began on Monday was extended for a day, by Speaker Ram Niwas Goel on Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)